TinyTronics/FlipDigitDriver/README.md

 Written by TinyTronics.

-MIT license, check license.txt for more information
+MIT license, check license.txt for more information.

-All text above must be included in any redistribution
+All text above must be included in any redistribution.